Smithy (1946 film): Conception

 Smithy was the idea of N.P.
 Pery, the managing director of Columbia Pictures in Australia.
 The Australian government had restricted the export of capital during the war, and Pery thought making a film could use up some of that money.
 Pery was quoted as saying "I do not think I am indulging in Utopian fancies when I say that Australia, or rather, some spot in Australia, could be made the Hollywood of the British Commonwealth."

 Pery approached Ken G. Hall, who was Australia's most commercially successful director, and asked him to make a film about an Australian who was well known internationally.
 Hall wrote that he briefly considered Don Bradman but dismissed the idea because Bradman was not known in the United States.
 The three main candidates were Ned Kelly, Dame Nellie Melba and Charles Kingsford Smith.
 Hall said he decided against Kelly because too many films had been made about him.
 Melba was rejected because of the costs involved with producing opera sequences and the difficulty of finding an appropriate singer to stand in for Melba.
 That left Kingsford Smith, who appealed in part because of his connection to the United States.
 Filmink argued "the Kingsford Smith story clearly had huge resonance for" Hall:

-Rhe story of a man who enters a glamorous, dangerous industry, and achieves a lot of success and acclaim, but can never quite succeed in establishing a workable long-term business model in said industry, who is constantly scrounging for finance, going around with a cap in hand to government officials and financiers for more money, being endlessly criticised by know-it-alls, and who is aware of the importance of publicity and a strong team.
+The story of a man who enters a glamorous, dangerous industry, and achieves a lot of success and acclaim, but can never quite succeed in establishing a workable long-term business model in said industry, who is constantly scrounging for finance, going around with a cap in hand to government officials and financiers for more money, being endlessly criticised by know-it-alls, and who is aware of the importance of publicity and a strong team.